 Recognizing the People, Groups and Businesses who make a difference in Santa Cruz County through volunteerism.

-The Volunteer Center of Santa Cruz County, in partnership with the Good Times and Santa Cruz County Bank, accept self and community nominations in these categories:
+The Volunteer Center of Santa Cruz County, in partnership with the Good Times, KUSP, Lucid Sound and Picture and Santa Cruz County Bank, honors all nominees in these categories:

 - An Individual for their unpaid, volunteer efforts that make Santa Cruz County a better place.